19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 12\.
 The Board shall, within 5 days of the filing of an objection, serve a copy of it by registered post on the representatives appointed under section 84A(2) and their solicitors, if any.

-13. The subsidiary proprietors referred to in section 84A(1) or 84FA(2) or the proprietors referred to in section 84D(2) or 84E(3) shall, after making an application to the Board, cause a copy of the application to be registered under this Act, the Land Titles Act (Cap.
+13. The subsidiary proprietors referred to in section 84A(1) or 84FA(2) or the proprietors referred to in section 84D(2) or 84E(3) shall, after making an application to the Board, cause a notification of the application being made to be registered under this Act, the Land Titles Act (Cap.
 157) or the Registration of Deeds Act (Cap.
 269), as the case may be.

 [13/2010 wef 15/07/2010]

-14\.
-The subsidiary proprietors or proprietors referred to in paragraph 13 shall, if an order for sale is granted by the Board under section 84A, 84D, 84E or 84FA, register the order of the Board in accordance with this Act, the Land Titles Act or the Registration of Deeds Act, as the case may be, or if the order for sale is not granted by the Board, apply to cancel the application registered under paragraph 13.
+14. The subsidiary proprietors or proprietors referred to in paragraph 13 shall —

+(a) if an order for sale is granted by the High Court or a Board, as the case may be, under section 84A, 84D, 84E or 84FA, register the order of the High Court or Board in accordance with this Act, the Land Titles Act or the Registration of Deeds Act, as the case may be;

+(b) if the order for sale is not granted by a Board and no application is made to the High Court within the time delimited by section 84A(2B), 84D(2B), 84E(3B) or 84FA(2B), apply to cancel the notification registered under paragraph 13; or

+(c) if the order for sale is not granted by the High Court, apply to cancel the notification registered under paragraph 13.

+[13/2010 wef 15/07/2010]

 15. In this Schedule, “affected parties” means —